 Once introduced by the Wampanoag Indians, corn, or maize, became a lifesaver to the colonists.

-Tisquantum (Squanto) taught the Pilgrims how to plant and harvest corn, which was then used in various dishes like stews, puddings and breads.
-As the settlers moved and expanded further into the New World, corn stayed a diet staple and quickly became the highlight of new regional dishes.
+Tisquantum (Squanto) taught the Pilgrims how to plant and harvest corn, which they used in various dishes like stews, puddings and breads.
+As the settlers moved and expanded further into the New World, corn remained a diet staple and quickly became the highlight of new regional dishes.

 Today, we use cornmeal to create fluffy, sweetened bread.
 However, back when corn was the main grain, there were larger varieties of flavors and textures.